qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   database.
 This is currently only supported by the PostgreSQL provider, for fields of ``enum`` type.
 * **Attachment**: Uses a "Open file" dialog to store file path in a relative or absolute mode.
-It can also be used to display a hyperlink (to document path), a picture or a web page.
+It can be used to display a hyperlink (to document path), a picture or a web page.
+User can also configure an :ref:`external storage system<external_storage>` used to fetch/store ressources.
 * **Hidden**: A hidden attribute column is invisible.
 The user is not able to see its contents.
 * **Key/Value**: Displays a two-columns table to store sets of key/value